Damn it! Stick already, this shouldn’t be this difficult, right? It’s frustrating, I know, but hang in there and we’ll

 1 Dirty Windshield

 Sounds too simple to be the solution but in many cases, a dirty windscreen is the root cause of a Sat Nav that just won’t play ball.
+This content is owned by moc.sotuaytaur.
 The Sat Nav cup as you know creates a vacuum when engaged, a smooth grease-free surface is, therefore, mission-critical for the cup to perform.

 Windscreens collect grime at a faster rate than you might think.
 Activities like smoking, dashboard dining, hot drinks all help lay down a layer of grease.

 Even some car cleaning products such as dashboard cleaners, dressings, and some air fresheners cause grease to form on surfaces.

 Condensation inside the cabin plays a part too.
 Some condensation is normal.
 However, excessive interior condensation may be a sign your car has a water or coolant leak or simply that the recirculation button is left on for too long.
 I wrote a post about heater controls, you can check that out here “How to turn on heater in my car”.

 The dashboard and interior plastics themselves through off-gas under sunlight and that too will cause glass surfaces to develop a greasy scum.
 A suction cup just can’t create a sufficiently strong vacuum through a layer of grease.

 Your glass surfaces are under constant bombardment, and the only real solution is to clean them regularly.
 Cleaning the surface will allow the cup to make perfect grease-free contact with the glass surface.

 Lots of MacGyver-type solutions will work too, but only use them in the suction cup area.
 You could use rubbing alcohol; spectacle cleaner; lemon juice; vinegar; nail varnish remover; white spirits – all will remove the grease but may stink up the interior a short while.

 A full windshield degreasing is a way to go, I promise you’ll really notice the difference especially if you do a ton of night driving.
 Greasy glass causes glare, especially in wet night driving conditions.